dynamasoft/5day_ai_gen/readme.md

 - **`.gitignore`**: Specifies files and directories to be ignored by Git, including `.env` and `new_env/`.
 - **Notebooks**:
   - `day-1-evaluation-and-structured-output.ipynb`: Techniques for evaluating LLM outputs and generating structured data.
+  - `day-1-prompting.ipynb`: Introduction to prompting techniques for LLMs.
   - `day-2-document-q-a-with-rag.ipynb`: Implementation of Retrieval-Augmented Generation (RAG) for document-based Q&A.
   - `day-3-building-an-agent-with-langgraph.ipynb`: Building an agent using LangGraph.
+  - `day-3-function-calling-with-the-gemini-api.ipynb`: Exploring function calling with the Gemini API.
+  - `day-4-fine-tuning-a-custom-model.ipynb`: Fine-tuning a custom model for specific tasks.
+  - `day-4-google-search-grounding.ipynb`: Using Google Search for grounding LLM responses.
   - `notebook001fbddaac.ipynb`: Additional notebook with various examples and exercises.
 - **Python Scripts**:
   - `day-2-python.py`: Script for Day 2 activities, including RAG implementation using Chroma.